Changeable Copy Signs

 - It does not sufficiently restrict the use of the "time and temperature" exemption.

 - County agencies (schools, libraries, fire stations) were not made subject to the restrictions as strongly recommended by the Planning Board.

 Since the new bill went into complete effect on June 25, 2009, thus reaffirming the already existing prohibitions on scrolling and motion, Code Enforcement has been very slow to enforce the new (and previous) provisions.
 Many signs in violation of the 15-second rule or the prohibition against motion have required 6 or 8 complaints before they were corrected.
 In some cases, they have outright refused to take action against specific violations.
-There certainly appears to be favoritism at work with owners of various auto dealers being protected from enforcement!
+There certainly appears to be favoritism (or worse) at work with owners of various auto dealers being protected from enforcement!